rl-institut/open_plan/docs/index.rst

-The MVS graphical model is divided into three connected blocks that trace the logic sequence: inputs, system model, and outputs.
+The open_plan graphical model is divided into three connected blocks that trace the logic sequence: inputs, system model, and outputs.
 This is a typical representation of a simulation model:

 .. image:: images/MVS_flowchart.png
  :width: 600